markkolich/blog/content/pages/about.md

 Mark holds a B.S. in Computer Science from [Loyola Marymount University](http://www.lmu.edu) in Los Angeles.

-**The opinions expressed on this site are mine, and under no circumstances represent those of my current employer, or any organization I've had the pleasure of working with.**
+**The opinions expressed on this site are mine, and under no circumstances represent those of my current employer.**